Craigware/CapsulePop/README.md

 # Capsule Pop
-A game created with Godot with specific intention to work with Discord activities.

-# What is Capsule Pop?
-Capsule Pop is a game created for the Discord App Pitches 2024.
-It utilizes Godot and the Discord embedded app SDK to run directly inside of a Discord client.
-This project serves a short term learning project for Godot and it's multiplayer functionallity.
-I intend to use Godot for my future long term game projects so this is a perfect way to learn about the engine.
+*Created for Discord App Pitches 2024, Capsule Pop* is a game constructed with Godot, with the intention of being run directly within the Discord client using the Discord Embedded App SDK.
+This Project serves as a short term learning project for Godot and it's multiplayer functionality.
+I intend to use Godot for my future long term game projects, so this event is the perfect opportunity to learn more about the engine.

 ### Discord App Pitches 2024 Category Target
-This game will be targeting the compete section as well as they collect and create section.
+Capsule Pop will be targeting the “Compete” and “Collect and Create” sections for Discord App Pitches 2024.

 ---

 # Game Loop
 > [!TIP]
-> If you are not interested in learning about the game loop and just want to play hop down to the
+> If you are not interested in learning about the game loop and just want to play, hop down to the
 > [How to Play](#how-to-play) section.

-The main gameplay loop currently has 4 states:
+The main gameplay loop contains 4 phases:
 - [Game Start](#game-start)
 - [Team Building](#team-building)
 - [Battle](#battle)
 - [Game End](#game-end)

 ## Game Start
-This is where players will connect to the server, and sit in lobby until the game has been started.
-The game will start when all players are connected and toggle a ready check.
+During this phase, players will connect to a server, and sit in a lobby until the game has been started.
+The game will start when all connected players toggle a ready check.

 ## Team Building
-Team building has all of the players interacting with a table, the table will have physics properties, each player can tilt the board in any direction, and eventually the board will return to a neutral.
-The goal of moving the table around is to have CAPSULES fall onto your side of the board and collected to your party.
+The "Team Building" phase consists of players interacting with a table.
+The table will have physics properties, allowing players to tilt the board in any direction.
+Players will attempt to have CAPSULES fall onto their side of the board by shifting around the table, adding to their party.

-**CAPSULES** are containers containing CREATURES to collect to your party, these elements can be used during the battle phase.
-CAPSULES do not depict which specific CREATURE is in them but do indicate what type of element the CREATURE is.
+**CAPSULES** are containers containing **CREATURES**, which are added to your party.
+Each creature contains an associated element, such as fire or water.
+Each **CAPSULE** will indicate the **CREATURE**'s associated element, but will not indicate the specific **CREATURE** within.

-Once a player has collect a certain amount of creatures for the team building phase they cannot collect any more.
-Although they can still control how the board is tilted.
+Once a player has collected a certain amount of **CAPSULES** during the "Team Building" phase, they cannot collect any more.
+However, they can still continue to tilt the board.

 ## Battle
-This is where points get determined.
-Each combat victory results in 1 point being awarded to the victor.
-At this stage of the game you play your collected CREATURES onto the board.
-The player chooses how these CREATURES move but selected a group of them and clicking around the board.
-The CREATURES then attack on an automated timer.
+During the “Battle Stage,” players must play the **CREATURES** they have acquired onto the board.
+The player chooses how these **CREATURES** move by selecting a group of them and clicking around the board.
+The **CREATURES** then attack periodically through an automated timer.

-**CREATURES** are your gladiators, each CREATURE has a different element, attack style, attack speed, and movespeed.
+**CREATURES** are your gladiators, with each **CREATURE** having a unique element, attack style, attack speed.

+Points are awarded after each battle, with each combat victory resulting in 1 point being awarded to that player.

 ## Game End

-When a certain threshold of points is met, the player meeting that threshold is considered the winner and the game is reset.
+When a player meets a certain threshold of points, that player will be deemed the winner and the game will reset.

 ---

 # Controls
-The player will be only using their mouse to interact with the game.
-Potential keyboard shortcuts can be considered for selected individual creatures in battle mode.
+Only a mouse is required to interact with the game.
+Players may opt to use keyboard shortcuts if desired.

 ---

 # How to Play
 No current available way to play, please check back in the future.